Coffee production in Brazil

 Brazil produces about a third of the world's coffee, making the country by far the world's largest producer.
-Coffee plantations, covering some 27000 km2, are mainly located in the southeastern states of Minas Gerais, São Paulo and Paraná where the environment and climate provide ideal growing conditions.
+Coffee plantations, covering some 27000 km2, are mainly located in the southeastern states of Minas Gerais, São Paulo and Espírito Santo where the environment and climate provide ideal growing conditions.

-The crop first arrived in Brazil in the 18th century, and the country had become the dominant producer by the 1840s.
 Brazilian coffee prospered since the early 19th century, when immigrants came to work in the coffee plantations.
-Production as a share of world coffee output peaked in the 1920s but has declined since the 1950s due to increased global production.